marshmallow-code/webargs/docs/index.rst

         # When you know where an argument should be parsed from
         'active': Arg(bool, target='querystring')

+        # When value is keyed on a variable unsafe name or you want to rename a key
+        'content_type': Arg(str, source='Content-Type')
     }

 To parse request arguments, use the :meth:`parse <webargs.core.Parser.parse>` method of a :class:`Parser <webargs.core.Parser>` object.